shadyhussein99/twerlo-chat/README.md

 - Lazy loading for App Routes with loading state as Suspense.

 - Clean Architecture and code splitting, small files sizing ensuring single responsibility and following best practises to facilitate unit testing.

+- Naming conventions for branch names and atomic commits.

 ## Business Features